State reports 183 additional coronavirus deaths, 2,673 cases

 Palm Beach County's death toll increased by 5 to 1,066, second highest in the state behind Miami-Dade and ahead of Broward, after no deaths were reported Sunday.

-On the Treasure Coast, St. Lucie increased by 6 to 224, Indian River went up by 7 to 97 and Martin County remained at 112.
+On the Treasure Coast, St. Lucie increased by 6 to 224, Indian River went up by a daily record 7 to 87 and Martin remained at 112.
 Okeechobee is at 13 with one death reported Saturday after 12 days in a row of no increases.

 Broward increased by 15 and Miami-Dade rose by 24 deaths.